 “Are we secure?
-The answer is ‘no.’ What’s your next question?” said Fu, who is CEO and chief scientist of Virta Labs, Inc. and director of the Archimedes Center for Medical Device Security and the Security and Privacy Research Group at the University of Michigan.
+The answer is ‘no.’ What’s your next question?” said Fu, who is chief scientist of Virta Labs, Inc. and director of the Archimedes Center for Medical Device Security and the Security and Privacy Research Group at the University of Michigan.

 That question, he said, should either be how quickly could a hospital recover from a cyberattack or how well will the system tolerate threats.
 Stakeholders, he stressed, should “focus on availability of care” when it comes to evaluating the importance of any given cyberthreat.

 “We have too much attention on treating the symptoms,” he added.
 Fu delivered the Dwight E. Harken Memorial Lecture at the conference, focusing on the history of medical device security and the road ahead.

 Fu identified three gaps that healthcare technology management (HTM) professionals should address immediately: procurement, a clinical network inventory, and clinical relevance.

 With procurement, Fu called on HTM professionals to take a more assertive posture in ensuring that vendors address cybersecurity when selling new devices or technologies.
 An inventory is crucial, he said, just to get a handle on the potential problem.
 “You can’t protect what you don’t know,” Fu told attendees.

 Clinical relevance relates to the challenge of prioritization, and all parties should consider the challenge from this vantage point: “How do we protect providers from widespread unavailability of care?”

 Describing impediments to effective cybersecurity practices, Fu listed what he described as the “fearsome four”: